ThomasHepworth/livescores/README.md

 <hr>

-**initial, pip install required packages through requirements.txt by running:**
-`$pip install -r requirements.txt`
+**initial, pip install required packages through requirements.txt by running** `$pip install -r requirements.txt`

 **You then need to move your working directory to into the first folder to allow scrapy to recognise the scrapy.cfg file.
 To do this, simply run:**